 At the end of each reporting period, the Company assesses its exploration and evaluation assets to determine whether any indication of impairment exists.
-Judgment is required in determining whether indicators of impairment exist, including factors such as the period for which the Company has the right to explore, expected renewals of exploration rights, whether substantive expenditure on further exploration and evaluation of exploration projects are budgeted and results of exploration and evaluation activities on the exploration and evaluation assets.
+Judgment is required in determining whether indicators of impairment exist, including factors such as the period for which the Company has the right to explore, expected renewals of exploration rights, whether substantive expenditure on further exploration and evaluation projects are budgeted and results of exploration and evaluation activities on the exploration and evaluation assets.

-Management's Discussion and Analysis For the years ended December 31, 2024 and 2023 iii) The determination of the functional currency of the Company and of its subsidiary requires significant judgment of the primary economic environment in which the Company and its subsidiary operates may not be clear.
+iii) The determination of the functional currency of the Company and of its subsidiary requires significant judgment of the primary economic environment in which the Company and its subsidiary operates may not be clear.
 This can have a significant impact on the consolidated results of the Company based on the foreign currency translation method.